openstax/perry-white/README.md

 * This fork converts from flow to Typescript, adds a few plugins and removes several that were not wanted

 ### [DEMO](https://openstax.github.io/perry-white/?pg=405335a3-7cff-4df2-a9ad-29062a4af261@8.14:95497188-90c9-4aff-9446-222d4d6f9743@9)

+## Development

+* `yarn start` will fire up webpack and serve the demo page for adhoc testing
+* `yarn build:release` will compile for distribution